notvictorl/notvictorl.github.io/content/index.md

 # working on

-learning about FPGAs specifically how to connect them to software and accelerating computing and its applications such as accelerating AI, high performance computing, and trading.
+[[FPGA/index|FPGA]]: learning about FPGAs specifically how to connect them to software and accelerating computing and its applications such as accelerating AI, high performance computing, and trading.

-for fun, a discord bot (NodeJS) that plays songs and the player guesses the song and artist by typing
+[[music-quiz|Music Quiz]]: for fun, a discord bot (NodeJS) that plays songs and the player guesses the song and artist by typing

-figuring out how to cook good meals outside of just frozen food 🍳
+figuring out how to cook good meals outside of just frozen food 🍳 mostly cooking japanese food